kpq/spring-2015/classes/do-the-work/index.md

 ## Homework
 • Add 3 or more helpful comments to your [classmates' pitches](https://docs.google.com/document/d/18PTOMXbPqJaTaK9jp9ijuxKvFg_ctK1g0QM2-qhWbcY/edit)
 (Include your name at the end of your comment.)

-• Make progress on your project.
+• Make tangible progress on your project that you push to your github page.